Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: SGD and Diffusion

-near critical points $c$, where $L_{j}(\theta)$ is the loss function of $j$-th training sample and $\mathrm{FIM}(\theta)$ is the observed Fisher Information matrix, referring to Chapter 8 of \citet{pawitan2001all}.
-We use $[\cdot]^{+}$ to denote a transformation on a symmetric matrix: if we have eigendecomposition $H= U \diag(H_{1}, \cdots, H_{n-1}, H_{n})U^{\top}$, then $ [ H ]^{+} = U\diag(|H_{1}|, \cdots, |H_{n-1}|, |H_{n}|)U^{\top} $, where $n$ is the dimension of $\theta$.
-The $i$-th column vector of $U$ is the eigenvector of $H$ corresponding to the eigenvalue $H_{i}$.
-Equation \eqref{eq:DCH} is also proposed by \citet{jastrzkebski2017three,zhu2019anisotropic} and verified by \citet{xie2020diffusion,daneshmand2018escaping}.
-We further verify that Equation \eqref{eq:DCH} approximately hold even not around critical points in Figure \ref{fig:DCH}.
-Please refer to Appendix \ref{sec:noise} for detailed analysis of the stochastic gradient noise.
-Note that, by Equation \eqref{eq:DCH} and Assumption \ref{as:taylor}, the diffusion matrix $D$ is $\theta$-independent near critical points.
+near a critical point $c$, where $N$ is the number of training samples, $L_{j}(\theta)$ is the loss function of the $j$-th training sample, $H(\theta)$ is the Hessian of the loss function at $\theta$, and $\mathrm{FIM}(\theta)$ is the observed Fisher Information matrix, referring to Chapter 8 of \citet{pawitan2001all} and \citet{zhu2019anisotropic}.
+We further verified that Equation \eqref{eq:DCH} approximately holds even not around critical points in Figure \ref{fig:DCH}.
+Equation \eqref{eq:DCH} was also proposed by \citet{jastrzkebski2017three} and \citet{zhu2019anisotropic} and verified by \citet{xie2020diffusion} and \citet{daneshmand2018escaping}.
+Please refer to Appendix \ref{sec:noise} for the detailed analysis of the stochastic gradient noise.